 - YO and pull through both loops on the hook.

 - YO (yarn over) Insert hook from front to back of the designated stitch, YO the hook and pick up a loop.

 - YO the hook and pull back through all three loops on the hook.

 I crocheted my washcloth with a starting chain of 26 and crocheted 27 rows to make about a six-inch by six-inch square.
-You can change the size of your washcloth by using a starting chain in any odd number and crocheting any number of rows.
+You can change the size of your washcloth by using a starting chain in any even number and crocheting any number of rows.

 If you make it bigger you will not need any extra yarn because the size shown uses less than a skein so you could probably get two to three washcloths out of one ball of yarn no matter the size.